 While the vinegar method lacks the beneficial bacteria and depth of flavour of fermentation, the process is faster and still produces a crunchy flavourful pickle.
 If lacto-fermentation seems intimidating, the vinegar or quick-pickling method might be your ticket to savouring that gorgeous sour sting of a good pickle.

-You will need a few basic ingredients and equipment for making this recipe.
+You will need a few basic ingredients and special equipment for making this recipe.

 - 2 wide-mouth 16 fluid ounce pint canning jars with lids and rings